 Concept art had the Killer, Adachi, wearing a yellow raincoat.
 Persona 4: Arena Ultimax has him wear one during his intro.

 Dummied Out battle data in Red and Blue showed that there was once going to be a Bonus Boss fight against Professor Oak, who would use the starter not chosen by you or your rival.
-This came back in Pokémon Sun and Moon for the Final Boss fight against Professor Kukui, who pulls the same stunt.
+This concept came back in Pokémon Sun and Moon for the Final Boss fight against Professor Kukui, who pulls the same stunt.

 Word of God says most of the new Pokémon introduced in Pokémon Gold and Silver were originally planned to be in Red and Blue before being cut for space.
 Subverted with the Kotora family, however, since they were cut from Red and Blue, added into the Spaceworld prototype of Gold and Silver, and then cut again.
+They may have ultimately gone on to inspire the Shinx line, another three-stage family of Electric-type big cats.

 Pokémon Gold and Silver were originally going to contain a skateboard in addition to the bicycle; an idea that ultimately never made it into the final game.
 Years later in Pokémon X and Y, the player character is given roller skates in addition to getting the bike later on.

-The side-mission "The Smell of the Grease Paint" from Red Dead Redemption 2 is a tweaked version of one cut from the first game that was found by modders in the files of the PC version.
+The side-mission "The Smell of the Grease Paint" from Red Dead Redemption II is a tweaked version of one cut from the first game that was found by modders in the files of the PC version.
 Arthur has to help a woman in a traveling show with her giant and dwarf castmates.
 The original version in I was to find lonely a lonely giant and lonely dwarf and try to get them to be friends.

 Shigeru Miyamoto once stated he had wanted to have Mario ride a dinosaur as early as Super Mario Bros..
 However, the NES limitations prevented it from happening (they got closer to the concept in Super Mario Bros.
 3 with Goomba's Shoe, which is functionally similar to Yoshi).
 It was deemed impossible until the fourth main game, Super Mario World for the SNES.